openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_nissanleaf/docs/index.rst

 Resources
 -----------------

-- Nissan LEAF supported addded by Tom Parker, see [his wiki](https://carrott.org/emini/Nissan_Leaf_OVMS) for lots of documentation and resouces.
-Some info is outdated
+- Nissan LEAF supported addded by Tom Parker, see `his wiki <https://carrott.org/emini/Nissan_Leaf_OVMS`_ for lots of documentation and resouces, some info is outdated.
-- [MyNissanLEAF thread for Nissan CANbus decoding discussion](http://www.mynissanleaf.com/viewtopic.php?f=44&t=4131&hilit=open+CAN+discussion&start=440]
+- `MyNissanLEAF thread for Nissan CANbus decoding discussion <http://www.mynissanleaf.com/viewtopic.php?f=44&t=4131&hilit=open+CAN+discussion&start=440>`_

 Assistance is appreciated as I haven't had time to try to override the TCU using the OVMS or find an alternative solution to prevent the TCU overriding the messages while still allowing the hands free microphone to work.